Securly: Reception

 Securly has been heavily criticized for providing tools that let schools block websites and the ability to invade students' privacy.
-Because of this, exploits have been made to bypass its filtering and monitoring, but almost all of them were patched.
 In 2017, the Milwaukee Journal Sentinel reported on Arrowhead High School's implementation of Securly, which received heavy backlash from parents and students.
 The software monitors activity of school-owned equipment and students' own devices that are connected to their school's Wi-Fi.
 Points of contention included the risk of Securly being hacked, the potential sale of browsing and search history to insurance companies and advertisers, and general privacy concerns.
 Securly said that they "monitor students' internet searches and social media posts; flag them for references that suggest such things as drug use, cyberbullying or suicide; and share students' internet browsing histories with parents who want them."
 Common Sense Media director Girard Kelly said events like the Cambridge Analytica scandal and the Equifax data breach show the need to protect students' data, arguing Securly does the opposite by normalizing a "surveillance state" where students have to give up their data without their consent.
-In 2023, the parents of 2 California students filed a class action lawsuit against Securly, alleging that Securly collected students' private information without their permission and selling the information to third party vendors.
+In 2023, the parents of 2 California students filed a class action lawsuit against Securly, alleging that Securly collected students' private information without their permission and sold the information to third party vendors.

 Securly says that its service allows schools to almost achieve compliance with state and federal requirements such as the Children's Internet Protection Act (CIPA).
-Securly has claimed its services help prevent school shootings by blocking violent content, but it has faced criticism for not providing much data that supports that claim.
-It has also been criticized for the content that it deems violent.
+Securly has claimed its services help prevent school shootings by blocking violent content, but it has been criticized for not providing much data that supports that claim and also for the content that it deems violent.
+In 2020, Securly won the EdTech breakthrough award for use of Artificial Intelligence for Student Safety.

-Securly also puts such blocked pages into categories, such as games, social media, e-commerce/shopping, and gambling.
-Keywords such as "Unblocked games" can be blocked as well.